 Dialectical behavior therapy, commonly known as DBT, is designed to help you better manage painful emotions and experiences in order to improve your relationships.
 The experienced team at Gordon Psychology Group, led by Dr. William Gordon, uses DBT to help their clients in Laguna Hills, California, navigate life more positively and without conflict.
-If you’d like to explore how DBT might help you, call the office or request an appointment using the online scheduler.
+If you’d like to explore how DBT might help you, call the office to request an appointment.

 The definition of “dialectical” is the ability to work through opposing forces.
 With DBT, the team at Gordon Psychology Group works with you on both acceptance and change in order to help you better negotiate painful emotions and experiences so that you can resolve conflict more readily.

 There are four components to DBT: